AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/instructors-in-a-live-hub-session.md

 Ensure smooth communication and collaboration throughout the session.
 You can:

 * Respond to questions using the Chat panel and Q&A, including AI-assisted replies in the Questions tab.
-View [use the chat panel as an Instructor](./use-the-chat-panel-as-an-instructor.md#draft-replies-to-participant-questions-with-ai) for more information.
+View [Use the chat panel as an Instructor](./use-the-chat-panel-as-an-instructor.md#draft-replies-to-participant-questions-with-ai) for more information.

 * Interact with all participants in the Everyone tab, or hold direct conversations in the Private tab.